linusshops/prophet/README.md

 will still use the Varien autoloader; the custom autoloaders just have priority.

 ## Custom Classes

+TODO: Add notes on custom overrides provided by Prophet

 Prophet includes some classes for testing that can be used in place of the regular classes.
 See the overrides dir.
 Generally, they extend the existing class, and rewrite methods that are